BANGAUTOGLASS

 A common question from CTS Coupe owners is whether their insurance will cover not just the windshield replacement but also the ADAS calibration.
 The honest answer is: it depends on your policy and your insurer.
 Comprehensive auto insurance policies often cover windshield replacement, and many carriers now recognize that ADAS calibration is a required part of a proper windshield replacement — not an optional add-on.
 However, coverage terms vary, and it's worth reviewing your policy or speaking with your insurer before your appointment.

-If you haven't started the claims process yet, Bang AutoGlass can assist you in working through it — but the claim is yours to file, and the details depend on your specific coverage.
+If you haven't started the claims process yet, Bang AutoGlass can assist you in working through it.

 As for overall pricing, several factors affect what you'll pay for a CTS Coupe windshield replacement and calibration: the presence of embedded features like a rain sensor, antenna, or HUD zone in your windshield; whether your trim requires static calibration, dynamic calibration, or both; the type of glass used; and whether you're paying out of pocket or going through insurance.
 No responsible shop should quote you a flat number without knowing your specific VIN and configuration.